y0za/go-quine/README.md

 # go-quine
-main.go and the output of main.go is exactly equivalent.
+main.go and the output of main.go are exactly equivalent.

 ```console
 # the below command doesn't output anything